 © Copyright Terry MacKinnell 2011, 2016 Under the Berne Convention

-The ancient Greek astronomer-astrologer Hipparchus in the late 2nd century BC introduced the Vernal Point (VP) as the calibration technique for the astrological ages based on the VPs position amongst the zodiacal constellations.
+The ancient Greek astronomer-astrologer Hipparchus in the late 2nd century BC introduced the Vernal Point (VP) as the calibration technique for the astrological ages based on the VPs position among the zodiacal constellations.
 The VP is the position of the Sun at the vernal equinox around 21st March each year.
 Hipparchus commenced the tradition of calibrating the astrological ages based on the location of the VP in one of the 12 zodiacal constellations.
 This is a mathematical technique as it is not possible to actually see which constellation the Sun is ever located within as it is always daytime when the Sun is visible.

 The above illustration shows the Sun rising at the vernal equinox on the 20th March 2016 in Baghdad, Iraq (in deference to the Sumerian and Mesopotamian astronomer-astrologers who defined the zodiacal constellations thousands of years ago).
 The inclusion of the zodiacal constellation boundaries is for reference purposes.
 The constellation of Aquarius sits well above the horizon and the Sun is located in one arm of the constellation of Pisces.
 The constellation boundaries are irrelevant for astrological purposes as they have been defined by modern ‘pagan’ astronomers.
 Furthermore there is no evidence the ancients had constellational borders.
 The real estate style subdivision of the sky into constellation is a modern phenomenon.
 Based on Hipparchus’ system, the above indicates the world is currently in the Age of Pisces.

 Note: A video version of this post is now available on YouTube